 Where Opera VPN is based and why it is important

 Just like in any type of business transaction, trust is the key element that has to be shared between the provider and the buyer.
 That’s why many VPNs try to register their services far away from the 14 Eyes members and countries with data retention laws to show that they are serious about their clients’ privacy and anonymity.
 Such redirection to the off-shore companies adds additional layers for the authorities to peel off before getting to your data.
 Also, the fact that countries such as Panama offer lower tax rates also plays a role in making such a decision.

 Opera VPN location: Oslo, Norway

 Opera is not of those companies looking for tax alleviation.
-Their business has stayed in Oslo for almost 25 years.
+Their business has stayed in Oslo for 25 years.
 While Norway is perfectly fine for creating a browser, it poses some issues when it comes to a VPN or proxy.
 First of all, Norway is a member of the 9 Eyes alliance.
-To make matters worse, the SurfEasy VPN servers used to direct traffic are in Canada, which is a 5 Eyes member.
-Finally, the company was bought in 2017 by Golden Brick Capital, a Chinese consortium.
+To make matters worse, Opera used SurfEasy VPN servers to direct traffic via Canada, which is a 5 Eyes member.
+Even though SurfEasy VPN was sold, Opera itself was bought in 2017 by Golden Brick Capital, a Chinese consortium.